 English departments, on the other hand, overly rely on the simplistic distinction between literature and non-literature—that is, between so-called “good” and “poor” writing.

 We can do better

-Movies are regularly distinguished by their appropriate genres such as thrillers, dramas, or sci-fi without some overarching binary of film verses non-film.
-Even an “indie” flick has become its own genre, its conventions involving a more intimate and focused story with a smaller cast since lower budgets can’t afford the trappings of a biblical epic.
+Movies, on the other hand, are regularly distinguished by their genres as thrillers, dramas, or sci-fi without some overarching binary of film verses non-film.
+Even an “indie” flick has become its own genre (and sometimes style): its conventions involving a more intimate and focused story with a smaller cast since lower budgets can’t afford the trappings of a biblical epic.
 On the literature side, the modern equivalent of the indie film is “literary fiction.”

-The best definition of “literary” (the category that most journals publish) is simply “non-genre.”
+The best definition of “literary,” the category that most journals publish, is simply “non-genre.”
 When ordinary readers (i.e. those outside of writing circles) ask about my first novel The Last Night, they have no idea what I mean by “literary fiction.”
 After all, they haven’t seen that section at their local bookstore.
 I then have to double back and clarify that the story is character-driven, which implies that other genres lack compelling characters.
-“Drama” would be a more appropriate distinction, even if that term relates more to the theatre.
+“Drama” would be a more appropriate distinction, even if that term relates more to the theatre, or even film.

 Fortunately, there’s hope for evolution among the literati.

 Granta takes the lead

 The UK’s respected literary journal Granta is causing a stir in this department by publishing an issue entirely devoted to horror.
 The problem many people have with horror is that they think of lowbrow, slasher films without considering how the genre also includes deeper, psychological terrors, which make for more compelling conflicts anyway.
 Published just in time for Halloween, contributors include Don DeLillo, Paul Auster, Mark Doty, and Stephen King.